lotteries-io/lotteries-io.github.io/_properties/order-processing-result.md

 ---
 layout: page
-title: Processing State
+title: Order Processing Result
 ---

-# Processing State
+# Order Processing Result

-Property of an [Order Processing State](../concepts/order-processing-state) that describes the formal state of order processing.
+Describes the formal state of order processing.
 Value is one of:

 * `in-process`.
 The order has been accepted for processing and the outcome is not yet known.
 * `accepted`.
 The order has been accepted as a whole.
 All [Bets](../concepts/bet) for all [Participation Pools](../concepts/participation-pool) specified in the embedded [Gaming Product Orders](../concepts/gaming-product-order) have been accepted and the [Operator](../concepts/operator) will be honoured.